You are here

 Small studies currently underway are looking at a wide range of issues, including:

-Ergonomic stressors and back injury risk factors in construction glass and glazing work.
-Researchers at the University of Nebraska-Lincoln will identify and rank ergonomic risk factors in common construction glass and glazing work.
+Ergonomic stressors and back injury risk factors in construction glass and glazing work (University of Nebraska-Lincoln).
+This study will systematically identify and rank ergonomic risk factors in common construction glass and glazing work.
 Data analysis will focus on back stressors that can cause work-related discomfort and injury.